 The policies and guidelines summarized in this handbook have been adopted voluntarily by All American for its employees and are not intended to give rise to contractual rights or obligations, nor to be construed as a guarantee of employment for any specific period of time or any specific type of work.
 You are an “at will” employee, meaning that your employment is for no definite period of time and may be terminated by you or by the Company at any time and for any reason.

 The policies and practices described herein are summarized.
 If you need additional information about any item covered in this handbook or about your job, you are encouraged to contact your supervisor or a Human Resource Representative.

 We at All American are committed to providing outstanding health services to our clients.
 We are a multicultural organization.
-All American believes that the core of the health care services business is in providing quality and reliable health care services.
+All American believes that the core of the healthcare business is in providing quality and reliable healthcare services.
 We empathize with our clients' need for quality and reliability in the healthcare they provide to their patients and residents.
-We believe that all our Employees are part of the team and they will help us to be successful in achieving our objectives.
+We believe that all our employees are part of the team and they will help us to be successful in achieving our objectives.

 The following is a list of company rules that govern employee conduct.
 This is to be used as a guide to what is considered unacceptable conduct and is not intended to be all-inclusive.
 Unacceptable conduct and/or failure to report such conduct, whether listed below or otherwise, may result in corrective action, up to and including termination of employment.
 Unacceptable conduct includes:

 - Failure to provide proper care for patients’ needs (changing Foley’s, bedding, physical assistance)

 - Falsification of reports/records/statements, including tampering with time/medical records, licenses, certifications, employment applications, expense reports, etc.

 - Any type of verbal, physical, sexual harassment/intimidation

 - Creating or fostering a hostile work environment (gossip, hostility, etc.)